apache/nuttx/configs/sama5d3-xplained/README.txt

    low priority to me but might be important to you if you are need very high performance SD card accesses.

-   HCMDI TX DMA is currently disabled for the SAMA5D3.
+   HSMCI TX DMA is currently disabled for the SAMA5D3.
 There is some issue with the TX DMA setup (HSMCI TX DMA the same driver works with the SAMA5D4 which has a different DMA subsystem).
 This is a bug that needs to be resolved.

    UPDATE:  This problem may be fixed with a bug correct on 2015-03-15).
-   Ned to retest.
+   Need to retest.
+That change is necessary, but may not be sufficient to solve the problem.

 3) GMAC has only been tested on a 10/100Base-T network.
 I don't have a 1000Base-T network to support additional testing.